pesho-ivanov/martinus.github.io/_posts/2008-02-04-logical-volume-manager-cheatsheet.md

 ## Resize

-It is even possible to do an online resize of the system, wohoo :-) This extends the logical volume by 200MB.
+It is even possible to do an online resize of the system, wohoo :smiley: This extends the logical volume by 200MB.
 ```bash
 sudo lvextend -L +200 /dev/ext_vg/ext
 sudo resize2fs -p /dev/ext_vg/ext